 The Church of the elect will be fully day only when the darkness of sin is no longer mixed in with it.
 It will be fully day only when it shines with the perfect warmth of a light that comes from within.
 God shows that we are still going through this dawn when he says to Job, Have you ever sent the dawn to its post?
 Something that is being sent somewhere is being sent from one place or state to another.
 What is the destined place of the dawn if not the perfect brightness of the eternal vision?
 And when it has reached its place, will it still have any of the darkness of the night that has passed?
 The dawn was intent on reaching its destined place when the psalmist said My soul thirsts for the living God; when shall I appear before the face of God?
 The dawn was hurrying to the place it knew to be its destiny when Paul said that he wanted to die and to be with Christ, and when he said For me to live is Christ and to die is gain.

-This excerpt from St. Gregory the Great’s Moral Reflections on Job (Moralia in Job, Lib.
-3, 15-16: pl 75, 606-608) treats of the imagery of dawn, light and darkness.
-This reading is used in the Roman Office of Readings for Thursday of the 9th week in ordinary time with the accompanying biblical reading taken from Job.
+This post is an excerpt from St. Gregory the Great’s Moral Reflections on Job (Moralia in Job, Lib.
+3, 15-16: pl 75, 606-608).
+It treats of the imagery of dawn, light and darkness.
+It appears in the Roman Office of Readings for Thursday of the 9th week in ordinary time.
+The accompanying biblical reading taken from Job.